DigitaleGesellschaft/jekyll-theme-conference/README.md

 The design is based on the [Bootstrap 4](http://getbootstrap.com).
 Custom Bootstrap variables such as designed with [Bootstrap Magic](https://pikock.github.io/bootstrap-magic/app/index.html#!/editor) for individual themes can be added in the [bootstrap-custom](_sass/_bootstrap-custom.scss) SASS stylesheet.

 Upon site building Jekyll takes care of prefixing and building Bootstrap from source including some minor modifications into a single stylesheet.
 While the Bootstrap stylsheet is build from source, the (static) Bootstrap JavaScript files used for responsiveness are included in this repository and have their proper licensing terms.

+## License

+This project is licensed under the MIT License.
+You can view [LICENSE.md](LICENSE.md) for more details.

+This project re-distributes other open-source tools and libraries.
+You can view [REDISTRIBUTED.md](REDISTRIBUTED.md) for third party licenses.